 The real reason you’re feeling FOMO

 Fear of Missing Out (FOMO) isn’t just an acronym that lives on social media.
 It’s a real-life phenomenon studied by psychologists that describes the anxiety of not being part of a shared rewarding experience.
-So why does it happen every time you try to go on a major budget and get some things paid off?
+So why does it happen whenever you try to go on a major budget and get some things paid off?

 I hate to sound like my parents, but it’s that dang social media.
-One 2013 study analyzed FOMO in 150,000 British participants, and surprise, surprise—guess which stimulus is most highly correlated with causing FOMO?
+One 2013 study analyzed FOMO in 150,000 British participants, and surprise, guess which stimulus is most highly correlated with causing FOMO?
 It’s not your low mood after a hard work week (try a warm bubble bath and lots of sleep for that one), and it’s not even a genuine desire to socialize.
 Instead, participants were most likely to report feeling FOMO after interacting with Facebook.

 One of the reasons humans have managed to survive and thrive for so long is because of our advanced social structures, so our brains are designed to respond to social stimuli.
 That’s why we love social media so much in the first place!

 But social media plays a weird trick on our brain—it makes us forget that our time and resources aren’t infinite because we constantly see so many options for spending them all at once.
 So simply identifying the cognitive trigger behind your desire to spend now and worry about managing debt later is hugely empowering.
-That knowledge comes in handy when making little tweaks that help you reach your financial wellness goals while also fulfilling your fun needs bar (where are my other Sims players at?)
+That knowledge comes in handy when making little tweaks that help you reach your financial wellness goals while fulfilling your fun needs bar (where are my other Sims players?)